 Colmar Christmas Markets

-If you have your kids in tow, they will love the rides, ice skating, buildings decked out in teddy bears, and a chance to see Santa.
+Colmar is one of the best places in Europe to visit with kids at Christmas.
+They will love the rides, ice skating, buildings decked out in teddy bears, and a chance to see Santa.

 Best Colmar Christmas Markets to see: